j2cry/cost_allocation/readme.txt

     4. Launch the container using the command `docker run -dp 80:8080 cost_service`

 II.
 In a single docker container
-    1. Uncomment the code block in the dockerfile
+    1. Uncomment the required code block in the dockerfile
     2. In the project directory, run the `docker build -t cost_service .` command
     3. Launch the container using the command `docker run -dp 80:8080 cost_service`